 You can download sample papers and find more information about each part of the exam on our website.
-You can find paper-based sample papers and computer-based sample papers.
+You can find sample papers for both the paper-based and the computer-based exams.
 You can also buy a book of authentic practice tests online or from bookshops.

-Looking at sample papers means that you will know what you'll have to do in each part of the exam.
+Looking at sample papers means that you'll know what you'll have to do in each part of the exam.

-How important are practice tests?
+How important are practice exams?